PingOne Advanced Identity Cloud

 To delegate means to give a job or duty to someone else who performs the job on your behalf.

-Use delegation for token exchange when maintaining separation between the user and the client is important.
+Use delegation for token exchange when maintaining separation between the end user and the client is important.
 This approach is more secure when the token must traverse third-party systems.

 To try token exchange with delegation, refer to Demonstrate delegation.